Entrepreneurship

-More narrow definitions have described entrepreneurship as the process of designing, launching and running a new business, which is often similar to a small business, or as the "capacity and willingness to develop, organize and manage a business venture along with any of its risks to make a profit."
-The people who create these businesses are often referred to as entrepreneurs.
-While definitions of entrepreneurship typically focus on the launching and running of businesses, due to the high risks involved in launching a start-up, a significant proportion of start-up businesses have to close due to "lack of funding, bad business decisions, government policies, an economic crisis, lack of market demand, or a combination of all of these."
+More narrow definitions have described entrepreneurship as the process of designing, launching and running a new business, often similar to a small business, or (per Business Dictionary) as the "capacity and willingness to develop, organize and manage a business venture along with any of its risks to make a profit".
+The people who create these businesses are often referred to as "entrepreneurs".

-In the field of economics, the term entrepreneur is used for an entity which has the ability to translate inventions or technologies into products and services.
-In this sense, entrepreneurship describes activities on the part of both established firms and new businesses.
+In the field of economics, the term entrepreneur is used for an entity that has the ability to translate inventions or technologies into products and services.
+In this sense, entrepreneurship describes activities on the part both of established firms and of startups.

 Perspectives on entrepreneurship

+In the 21st century the governments of nation states have tried to promote entrepreneurship, as well as enterprise culture, in the hope that it would improve or stimulate economic growth and competition.
+After the end of supply-side economics, entrepreneurship was supposed to boost the economy.

 As an academic field, entrepreneurship accommodates different schools of thought.
 It has been studied within disciplines such as management, economics, sociology, and economic history.
 Some view entrepreneurship as allocated to the entrepreneur.
-These scholars tend to focus on what the entrepreneur does and what traits that an entrepreneur has (see for example the text under the headings Elements below).
+These scholars tend to focus on what the entrepreneur does and what traits an entrepreneur has.
 This is sometimes referred to as the functionalistic approach to entrepreneurship.
 Others deviate from the individualistic perspective to turn the spotlight on the entrepreneurial process and immerse in the interplay between agency and context.
 This approach is sometimes referred to as the processual approach, or the contextual turn/approach to entrepreneurship.

 Elements

-Entrepreneurship is an act of being an entrepreneur, or "the owner or manager of a business enterprise who, by risk and initiative, attempts to make profits".
+Entrepreneurship includes the creation or extraction of economic value.
+It is the act of being an entrepreneur, or the owner or manager of a business enterprise who, by risk and initiative, attempts to make profits.
 Entrepreneurs act as managers and oversee the launch and growth of an enterprise.
+According to the scholar V. Ratten, entrepreneurship is defined as:

-Entrepreneurship is the process by which either an individual or a team identifies a business opportunity and acquires and deploys the necessary resources required for its exploitation.
-Early-19th-century French economist Jean-Baptiste Say provided a broad definition of entrepreneurship, saying that it "shifts economic resources out of an area of lower and into an area of higher productivity and greater yield".
+In the early 19th century, the French economist Jean-Baptiste Say provided a broad definition of entrepreneurship, saying that it "shifts economic resources out of an area of lower and into an area of higher productivity and greater yield".
 Entrepreneurs create something new and unique—they change or transmute value.

 Regardless of the firm size, big or small, it can take part in entrepreneurship opportunities.
-There are four criteria to becoming an entrepreneur.
+There are four criteria for becoming an entrepreneur.
 First, there must be opportunities or situations to recombine resources to generate profit.
 Second, entrepreneurship requires differences between people, such as preferential access to certain individuals or the ability to recognize information about opportunities.
 Third, taking on a level of risk is a necessity.
 Fourth, the entrepreneurial process requires the organization of people and resources.

 An entrepreneur uses their time, energy, and resources to create value for others.
 They are rewarded for this effort monetarily and therefore both the consumer of the value created and the entrepreneur benefit.